rehierl/node-tree-outliner/88-todos.md

 are related to those paths in `S{+}N{+}`? -

 **TODO**
-is that loop sufficient? -
-with regards to implicit associations -
--> in 3-8-1-implementation

-**TODO**
 coin the term "a design's structural integrity"? - i.e. a design must be in itself consistent -